-If I had to choose only five artists who had truly been an inspiration on my career as a composer, Damien Rice would undoubtedly be up for inclusion in that list.
-This despite the fact that he’s produced only three albums across 17 years, and by the time I’d heard the first of those I was already two years out of music college and trying to make my way in the music industry.
-That debut album, ‘O’, (the CD handed to me at work by one of my former colleagues) had such a profound effect on my writing and some of the choices I made during the following years however, that I had no hesitation in placing it in this list of 12 albums I’ll be reviewing over the coming weeks.
+If I had to choose only five artists who had truly been an inspiration on my career as a composer, Damien Rice would undoubtedly be up for inclusion.
+This despite the fact that he’s produced only three albums across 17 years and by the time I’d heard the first of those I was already two years out of music college and trying to make my way in the music industry.
+That debut album, ‘O’, (the CD handed to me at work by one of my former colleagues) had such a profound effect on my writing and some of the choices I made during the following years, that I had no hesitation in placing it in this list of 12 favourite albums.

 Damien Rice ‘O’ Review

 In 2003 I knew I wanted to be a musician; I just couldn’t make my mind up how.
 I’d graduated from guitar college the year before but was torn between concentrating on becoming a session guitarist, or moving towards songwriting and composition.
-Discovering ‘O’ and shortly afterwards seeing Damien Rice perform live at the Cambridge Corn Exchange was perhaps the biggest single factor in being able to come to a decision, making me realise that I really did want to focus my efforts on writing songs and original music.
-The way Damien Rice exposes so much of his personal feelings (dare I say it, his soul) on the record – and then translated that so well onto the live stage – was something I really wanted to at least try to achieve myself, with my own songs.
-Playing guitar on other people’s records didn’t have the same appeal after that experience…
+Discovering ‘O’ and shortly afterwards seeing Damien Rice perform live at the Cambridge Corn Exchange was perhaps the biggest single factor in being able to come to a decision.
+It made me realise that I really did want to focus my efforts on writing songs and original music.
+The way Damien Rice exposes so much of his personal feelings (dare I say it, his soul) on the record.
+And then translated that so well onto the live stage, was something I really wanted to at least try to achieve myself, with my own songs.
+Playing guitar on other people’s records didn’t have the same appeal after that experience.

 Listen to the album on Spotify HERE.